ithena-one/mcp-governance-sdk/readme.md

 This SDK provides a standard, pluggable framework that wraps the base `Server` class, letting you integrate essential governance features without rewriting your core MCP logic.

+Ithena offers two ways to achieve this: the **open-source SDK** (`@ithena-one/mcp-governance`) for self-hosting, and the upcoming **Ithena Managed Platform** (currently accepting users via a [waitlist](https://ithena.one#platform)) which provides hosted, production-ready backends for the SDK's interfaces, eliminating infrastructure management.

 **Benefits:**

 *   ✅ **Standardize Governance:** Consistent handling of identity, permissions, secrets, and auditing.